-Although enjoyed today, sick hot cross buns emerge from a long tradition of baking sweetened bread to honor ancient deities.
-As cultures and religions evolved, hospital Christians introduced hot cross buns to celebrations and meals on Good Friday, symptoms with the cross interpreted as a symbol of the crucifixion.
+Although enjoyed today, hot cross buns emerge from a long tradition of baking sweetened bread to honor ancient deities.
+As cultures and religions evolved, Christians introduced hot cross buns to celebrations and meals on Good Friday, with the cross interpreted as a symbol of the crucifixion.

 This simple recipe makes a sweet dough that can be divided into 9 large rolls or 12 smaller rolls.